zivmi/voc_reproduction/README.md

     │    ├── papers        <- Papers used for the project.
     │    └── notes         <- Notes on the project, data, and code.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- The main script for fitting models for different seeds used for making RFFs │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.